Lodger & Rent-a-Room Mortgages

 Which lenders offer lodger mortgages?

-While lots of lenders operating in this niche are specialist, some high street names, including Santander, Mansfield Building Society and Swansea Building Society will approve a lodger mortgage (HSBC and NatWest, however, do not accept lodgers as part of their mortgage conditions).
+While many lenders operating in this niche are specialists, some high-street names, including Santander, Mansfield Building Society, and Swansea Building Society, will approve a lodger mortgage (HSBC and NatWest, however, do not accept lodgers as part of their mortgage conditions).

-• Maximum 50% of lodger income taken into account (in some case up to 100% with proof of 2 years + income)
+- Maximum 50% of lodger income taken into account (in some cases up to 100% with proof of 2 years + income)

-Rather than approaching one of these lenders directly, we recommend speaking to a mortgage broker to increase your chances of finding the right mortgage provider, first time.
+Rather than approaching one of these lenders directly, we recommend speaking to a mortgage broker to increase your chances of finding the right mortgage provider the first time.

 Are there schemes for renting out rooms?

 Yes.
-The government approved scheme for renting out rooms is known as the rent a room scheme and allows you to earn up to £7500 per year (£144 per week) of lodger income without paying tax on it.
+The government-approved scheme for renting out rooms is known as the rent-a-room scheme.
+It allows you to earn up to £7500 per year (£144 per week) of lodger income without paying tax on it.
 Any income above that must be declared to HMRC and will be subject to normal tax rules.

-Some lenders will only approve a lodger mortgage if the rental conditions meet the rent a room scheme requirements.
+Some lenders only approve a lodger mortgage if the rental conditions meet the rent-a-room scheme requirements.

-If renting out a room to a lodger in Scotland you will need a lodger agreement.
+If renting a room to a lodger in Scotland, you need a lodger agreement.

 Get matched with a broker who specialises in rent-a-room mortgages

-With so few lenders offering lodger mortgages, and those that do having very specific lending criteria, speaking to a broker is the best way to save yourself time, effort and disappointment when applying.
+With so few lenders offering lodger mortgages and those with very specific lending criteria, speaking to a broker is the best way to save yourself time, effort and disappointment when applying.

-Our broker matching service will put you in touch with an advisor who specialises in lodger mortgages and has a track record of helping people in your situation get approved.
+We have advisors who specialise in lodger mortgages and have a track record of helping people in your situation get approved.

 Ask a quick question